What is Modern Commercial Office Furniture?

 Modern Commercial Office Furniture Design

-Modern office furniture design refers to style from a particular era in time.
+Modern office furniture design refers to the style of a particular era in time.
 Specifically, to the styles of the early to mid-twentieth century – notably, the 1920s through to the 1950s.
 Therefore, the modern design never changes.
 It captures and celebrates the mood and style of a specific era.

 While these periods can include anything from art deco to Bauhaus, mid-century modern is considered the crown jewel of modern interior design.